danieljcave/p3-battleship/README.md

     - Terminal Art Used ASCII
 - <a href="https://codebeautify.org/python-formatter-beautifier">Code Beautify</a>
     - Code beautify to beautify the python code for readability

+## Data Model
+For my data model, I decided on two separate boards one would be used to hold computer information on the location of the battleships.
+Then another board that would be shown to the user for them to guess the location of the battleships to ultimately try to beat the game and computer.

+The model follows a data function to display the information needed at specific times.
+The first is the intro().
+This displays the Battleship Art as well as the game information and how to play.
+Once a player is ready the start_input() is then called to display a ready question for the player to enter and start the game.
+Once the player has entered the correct value, run_game() displays the board and allows the player to guess.
+Once a player has completed the game, replay_game() provides the last question if they would like to play again.

 ## Testing

 ## Bugs